mossy2100/Galaxon.Numerics/README.md

-# Numerics
+# Galaxon.Numerics

 Miscellaneous classes for working with numbers and maths, including geometry, primes, polynomials, decimals, and more.

-Depends on Core.
+Depends on Galaxon.Core.